-Wind turbines capture or harvest the kinetic energy in the wind, converting it into electricity.
-Utility-scale turbines are mounted on tall towers, some 300 feet or taller.
+Wind turbines capture kinetic energy from wind and convert it into electricity.
+Utility-scale wind turbines are mounted on towers, some 300 feet or taller.
 At those heights, the wind is faster and less turbulent.
-In utility-scale power applications, any number of turbines are connected to the utility grid, generating electricity when the wind turns the blades.
+In utility-scale power applications, any number of turbines are connected to the utility grid, generating electricity as the wind turns the blades and turbine.

-Since completing a comprehensive wind-energy focused programmatic environmental review of wind energy on public lands, the BLM has amended 52 regional land-use plans called Resource Management Plans (RMPs) and crafted policy guidance on best management practices (BMPs); measures to mitigate potential impacts on birds, wildlife habitat, and other resource values; and administration of wind energy authorizations.
+By completing a comprehensive programmatic environmental review of wind energy on public lands in 2005, the BLM amended 52 regional Resource Management Plans and crafted policy guidance on best management practices.
+The policy includes measures to mitigate the potential impact of wind energy on birds, wildlife habitat, and other resources, as well as the administration of wind energy authorizations.